Adewale1010/alx-higher_level_programming/0x0A-python-inheritance/README.md

 3. Same class or inherit from
 	3-is_kind_of_class.py: Python function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.

+4. Only sub class of
+	4-inherits_from.py: Python function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.